7 best theme parks in Europe

 There is an abundance of theme parks in Germany, but Europa Park is definitely one of the most popular, being the largest theme park in the country.
 It undeniably deserves a place on this list, as it is the second most popular theme park in Europe.

-Located in Rust, in the south-west of Germany, it covers an area of 950.000 square metres and has more than 100 attractions and a whopping 13 roller coasters.
-What makes it special, though, is its 15 European-themed areas, featuring countries from Iceland to Austria and showcasing some of each country’s most admired scenes.
-It’s literally a mini-continent that allows you to whizz around 15 countries in a matter of hours.
+Located in Rust, in the southwest of Germany, it covers an area of 950.000 square metres, has more than 100 attractions and a whopping 14 roller coasters.
+What makes it special, though, is its 17 European-themed areas, featuring countries from Iceland to Austria and showcasing some of each country’s most admired scenes.
+It’s literally a mini-continent that allows you to whizz around 17 countries in a matter of hours.

-There’s something for everyone at the park, and adrenaline junkies are sure to be satisfied with rides like Blue Fire Megacoaster, which takes you from 0 to 100 km / h in just 2,5 seconds, and Alpenexpress Coastiality, a roller coaster which has you wearing a VR headset whilst you ride.
+There’s something for everyone at the park, and adrenaline junkies are sure to be satisfied with rides like Blue Fire Megacoaster, which takes you from 0 to 100 kilometres an hour in just 2,5 seconds, and Alpenexpress Coastiality, a roller coaster which has you wearing a VR headset whilst you ride.
 Experience a virtual reality world that perfectly matches the roller coaster movements!

 3. Phantasialand, Germany

 Located in Brühl, between Cologne and Bonn, Phantasialand is another fantastic park in Germany.
 It attracts over 1,75 million visitors annually, and is famous for its unique rides and amazing shows.
-Some of the rides at the park even hold world records, like the high-speed roller coaster TARON, which is the fastest multi-launch roller coaster in the world, or RAIK, the fastest family-boomerang in the world.
+Some of the rides at the park even hold world records, like the high-speed roller coaster TARON, which was the fastest multi-launch roller coaster in the world when it opened in 2016, or RAIK, the fastest and longest family boomerang in the world.

-The park has six areas: Fantasy, Deep in Africa, Berlin, Mystery, Mexico and China Town and some of the popular attractions include the Black Mamba roller coaster, with plenty of twists and turns; Maus Au Chocolat, where you have to shoot mice using pastry bags in a cake factory; and Temple of the Night Hawk, where you ride through the black of night on a virtual hawk.
+The park has seven areas - Fantasy, Rookburgh, Deep in Africa, Berlin, Mystery, Mexico and China Town - and some of the popular attractions include the Black Mamba roller coaster, with plenty of twists and turns; Maus Au Chocolat, where you have to shoot mice using pastry bags in a cake factory; and Temple of the Night Hawk, where you ride through the black of night on a virtual hawk.

 4. Efteling, the Netherlands

 Efteling is the largest and most iconic theme park in the Netherlands, focussing on fairy tale stories.
-The park started with just 10 in 1952 and now has 29.
-You’ll find them all in the Fairytale Forest.
 Efteling is, of course, not just famous for its abundant fairy tales, but also for its awesome rides.

-The park has a mix of water rides and terrifying roller coasters, such as Joris and the Draak, a double-track wooden racer roller coaster, which will have you squealing your lungs out as you accelerate to race the other team to the finish.
-Another extremely popular roller coaster is Baron, a dive roller coaster that plunges down 37,5 metres at a speed of 90 km / h.
+The park has a mix of water rides and terrifying roller coasters, such as Joris en de Draak, a double-track wooden racer roller coaster, which will have you squealing your lungs out as you accelerate to race the other team to the finish.
+Another extremely popular roller coaster is Baron, a dive roller coaster that plunges down 37,5 metres at a speed of 90 kilometres an hour.
 One more worth a mention is Vogel Rok, an indoor roller coaster that will surprise you as you dive through the darkness.

 5. PortAventura, Spain